bolotKGS89/acceptance-test-composite/README.md

 ### `PRIVATE_ROUTE_NAME`:
   * description: the name to give to the private route
-  * default: test-private-route
+  * default: acceptance-test-private-route

 ### `PRIVATE_SUBNET_NAME`:
   * description: the cloudcoreo name of the private vpc subnets
-  * default: test-private-subnet
+  * default: acceptance-test-private-subnet

 ### `PUBLIC_ROUTE_NAME`:
   * description: the name to give to the public route
-  * default: test-public-route
+  * default: acceptance-test-public-route

 ### `PUBLIC_SUBNET_NAME`:
   * description: the cloudcoreo name of the public vpc subnets
-  * default: test-public-subnet
+  * default: acceptance-test-public-subnet

 ### `AUDIT_AWS_CLOUDTRAIL_ALERT_LIST`: